stnguyen/vinova-refinerycms/readme.md

  - As a consequence of using the dashboard, batch adding/removing projects is no longer available.

 =============

-To be improved:
+Need to be improved:

- - Views architecture (make views DRYer)
+ - Improve views architecture (make views even DRYer, alter which code goes where)
  - Add recaptcha to the contact page.